October 29-31, 2014

 - Document camera

-There will be no internet connections available for speakers in meeting rooms.
+There will not be internet available in meeting rooms.

 What if my presentation requires additional audio visual equipment?